Teej festival in Nepal – “The festival especially for Hindu Women.”

 Married and single ladies in red, who are energetic and enthusiastic, beautify the historic Pashupatinath shrine.

 This revered temple is the first choice for ladies to worship Lord Shiva during the Teej festival.
-On this day, red becomes the dominant color, and Nepali ladies will make an effort to be as joyful as they can be in order to catch Shiva’s eye.
-Pashupati, in Hindu mythology, is a representation of Lord Shiva in the form of an animal.
+On this day, red becomes the dominant color, and Nepali ladies will try to be as joyful as they can be to catch Shiva’s eye.
+In Hindu mythology, Pashupati is a representation of Lord Shiva in the form of an animal.

-People come to this revered temple to worship Lord Shiva and to offer prayers for their families happiness and health.
-During the Teej Festival, tens of thousands of Nepali women go to the Pashupatinath temple.
-On the exceptional occasion of the auspicious Teej festival, they worship and dance for the entire day.
+People come to this revered temple to worship Lord Shiva and offer prayers for their families’ happiness and health.
+Thousands of Nepali women go to the Pashupatinath temple during the Teej Festival.
+On this auspicious occasion, they worship and dance for the entire day.

 What Can Tourists See?

-In Kathmandu, devotees might be seen wearing emerald-colored clothing and admiring spectacular scenery during Teej.
+In Kathmandu, devotees might wear emerald-colored clothing and admire spectacular scenery during Teej.
 The Goddess Parvati (Teej Mata) idol is shown throughout the ceremony.
-In addition to singing and dancing, a large number of ladies may be observed worshiping the deity everywhere, even on the street and in homes.
+In addition to singing and dancing, many ladies may be observed worshiping the deity everywhere, even on the street and in homes.

-As time goes by, non-Hindus and visitors from other countries will also be able to take part in the amusing celebration.
-Additionally, the Gai Jatra and Nepal Kumari Festivals will likely take place during your stay in Nepal in August or September.
+As time passes, non-Hindus and visitors from other countries can also participate in the amusing celebration.
+Additionally, the Gai Jatra and Nepal Kumari Festivals will likely occur during your stay in Nepal in August or September.

-If you’re interested, you may join them in celebrating, which can add excitement to your trip while you’re in Nepal.
-The Teej festival will be celebrated on September 18, 2023, throughout Nepal.
+If you’re interested, you may join them in celebrating, which can add excitement to your trip to Nepal.
+The Teej festival will be celebrated in Nepal on September 18, 2023.

 Dates of Haritalika Teej in Nepal